-The MCC Student Data Center, 3200 Broadway, Kansas City, Missouri 64111 will provide transcripts of a student's academic record after receiving a written or on-line request.
+MCC will provide transcripts of a student's academic record after receiving a written or on-line request.
 Official copies of the transcript, which bear the MCC seal, will be sent directly to other colleges and universities.
-However, transcripts issued to a student will not have the college seal.
 MCC charges no fee for providing transcripts requested on-line.